Children and Parenting

 Final Parenting Orders, however, are orders of the court and must be complied with.

-For an application to vary Parenting Orders to be successful, the applicant must be able to show a ‘significant change in circumstances’ from when the orders were made.
 This is so parents and children are not continually subjected to the court process to re-determine issues already dealt with previously.

 It is not enough that there has been a change in circumstances – for example, the children growing older.
 The change must be significant enough to convince the court to re-determine the issues.
 This area of law is often complex and will be unique for every family.
 It is recommended you seek legal advice first if you want to apply to the court to change Parenting Orders.